Our story

 Joojo Dontoh

-Software engineer.
-Spent the last decade shipping infrastructure software at companies most people use without thinking about it.
+Software/Platform engineering leader, architect and system design enthusiast.
+Spent the last decade shipping infrastructure software at companies most people use without thinking about it - currently a Technical Lead Engineer inside one of the world's leading oil and energy majors, building software for the EV charging network it operates at scale.
+The same energy-transition arc Pitvolt is bringing to Ghana, told from the inside.
 Advises on the CSMS, hardware integration, and the technical architecture that makes a Ghana-native charging network possible.

 ask@pitvolt.com →